epomatti/aws-rds-tailscale-vpc/README.md

 Now, add the VPC DNS to the Tailscale namespaces and approve the routes.
 You can disable key expiry as well.

+> [!IMPORTANT]
-> ⚠️ Make sure you approve the routes in the Admin panel
+> Make sure you approve the routes in the Admin panel.

 | IP       | Namespace                   |
 |----------|-----------------------------|